Chrissy Teigen Hit And Run: Model Uninjured In Wreck, Driver Arrested

 The suspect, who has not been identified as of this writing, was arrested at the scene and charged with misdemeanor hit and run.

 That she would respond to a hit and run accident with grace and humor is apparently typical behavior for Chrissy of late.
 As Extra reports, at the Super Bowl last Sunday, Chrissy and John were enjoying the game when the cameras caught a rather unfortunate “wardrobe malfunction.”
 The Inquisitr will not provide the video here in this article because nudity violates our editorial standards, but if you want to see it, check out the link here.
-Teigen, never one to take herself too seriously, retweeted the video, with the caption “Boom goes the dynamite!”
+Teigen, never one to take herself too seriously, retweeted the video with the caption, “Boom goes the dynamite!”

 She then went on to post photos and videos of herself enjoying snacks and drinks at the game.
 And in a couple of the photos and videos, she’s clearly hammered.